traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11a.client-grid-add-grid-page.answers.md

- 4. Add a public class variable:   gridOpptions
+ 4. Add a public class variable:   gridOptions
     -- The type is GridOptions

     -- Set these properties